Academics, advising and support services

 Q: How can a student obtain accommodations while isolating or in quarantine because of a potential exposure to COVID-19?

 A: Students who need to isolate due to illness or quarantine because of a potential exposure to COVID-19 are encouraged to contact their faculty as soon as possible to discuss alternative ways of completing course work while they are unable to participate fully in class.
-Possible arrangements might include attending class virtually or alternative due dates, amongst others.
+Possible arrangements might include temporarily attending class virtually or alternative due dates, amongst others.
 Students who need help making these arrangements should contact the Dean of Students by completing this online form.